Artform Advisory Boards

 The purpose of the Artform Advisory Boards is to assess applications made to the Arts and Cultural Funding Program, to provide recommendations and advise the Minister on strategic directions for the sector.

-The Minister for the Arts Don Harwin has selected the following Chairs who will lead a cross-sector of arts and cultural leaders in their respective artforms:
+The following Chairs will lead a cross-sector of arts and cultural leaders in their respective artforms:

-- Aboriginal Arts & Culture Board – Wesley Enoch AM
+- Aboriginal Arts and Culture Board – Jamie-Lea Trindall

 - Classical Music, Opera and Choral Board – Naseema Sparks AM

-- Dance & Physical Theatre Board – Karen Moses
+- Dance and Physical Theatre Board – Karen Moses FAICD

 - Festivals Board – Noel Staunton